Perinatal and early years

 - have developed role definitions for peer support workers

-- are working with Inspiring Scotland and Evaluation Support Scotland to co-produce an Outcome and Evaluation Framework for perinatal peer support, together with charities in our third sector fund portfolios
+- worked with Inspiring Scotland and Evaluation Support Scotland to co-produce an evaluation framework for perinatal peer support, together with charities in our third sector fund portfolios

-- are considering peer support options within the context of Infant Mental Health
+- considering peer support options within the context of Infant Mental Health

 Supporting women, reducing harm (April 2022)

 This event was held in April 2022 to review services for substance-using women and their infants in pregnancy and the postnatal period.
 Over 400 stakeholders came together to discuss how to improve the experience of women, infants and families who are affected by substance use during the perinatal period.